quii/learn-go-with-tests/select.md

 [You can see this in action in The Go Playground](https://play.golang.org/p/IIbeAox5jKA)
 #### `select`

-If you recall from the concurrency chapter, you can wait for values to be sent to a channel with `myVar := <-ch`.
+You'll recall from the concurrency chapter that you can wait for values to be sent to a channel with `myVar := <-ch`.
 This is a _blocking_ call, as you're waiting for a value.

 What `select` lets you do is wait on _multiple_ channels.
 The first one to send a value "wins" and the code underneath the `case` is executed.